 Media Statement as of May 5, 2021

 It is an honor to be entrusted with the care of patients and residents in our centers; it is a responsibility and privilege that we do not take lightly.
 The safety and well-being of our patients, residents and team members is our number one priority.
-To that end and in alignment with CMS and the Centers for Disease Control and Prevention (“CDC”) guidance on COVID-19, Diversicare is restricting ALL visitors and non-essential health care personnel except in compassionate care situations.
+To that end and in alignment with CMS and state or local health departments, Diversicare centers have strict limitations on visitation.
 We have an interdisciplinary team monitoring and reviewing information about the virus and its prevalence.
 We are doing our best to take precautionary measures, follow guidance from the CDC, and have response protocols, if needed.
 Diversicare has pandemic policies and procedures in place, and our team is working around the clock to be as prepared as possible.
 Each of our affected center webpages are being updated with pertinent information for that center.
 We invite you to look at those pages through the Locations (link it) feature on our website.

 Our goal is to test as many of our patients, residents, and team members as possible when a center is affected by COVID-19.
 As an industry, however, we have received lower priority for testing than other healthcare providers.
 We have found when we have been able to complete mass testing that a significant number of residents and team members who tested COVID-19 positive were asymptomatic, meaning that they do not demonstrate any symptoms of their infection.
 These asymptomatic carriers are important to be identified so that we can effectively cohort our patients and residents as well as the team members caring for them.